 - If you have to, sent out one reminder to the recipients – only one.
-Sending any more than that would be considered harassment.
 People rarely need more than one reminder.
 Those who have not filled it out are probably not interested in doing so anyway.

 - Be sure to thank each and every person who took the survey.
 Take this one level up by sending personalized thank you emails to those who offered personal praise.
 More importantly, send out personalized thank you emails to those who provided negative feedback.
 You need to address their concerns and reassure them that you are taking their feedback seriously.

 When you conduct an online survey, it is important to have a plan in place to interpret and measure the results.
 There really isn’t much point in going through all the trouble if you are not sure how to use the feedback that you’ve received.

 So, where do you start with interpreting the results?

 1. Start with a Quick Review